How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 10. Travel for YOURSELF, not for validation from others

-These days it’s so easy to be influenced by the highlight reels of social media.
-I’d be lying if I said I wasn’t inspired to visit somewhere because I saw it on Pinterest.
-Sure, social media can inspire travel but it should be only used as a starting point for researching the destination further, not be the sole focus of travel.
+These days it’s so easy to be influenced by highlight reels on social media.
+I’d be lying if I said I wasn’t inspired to visit somewhere because I saw it on Pinterest or Instagram.

 Concluding my solutions to tourism problems

-The negative effects of overtourism have only begun to surface.
 From the solutions I’ve listed above, I hope I’ve inspired you adopt some of them to avoid contributing to overtourism on your next trip.
 There are now all too many examples in popular destinations of what happens if we don’t embrace local culture and the differences to our own.

-To help respect and preserve local culture, grab your invisibility cloak and try to blend in!
-Learn the local lingo beforehand, correct etiquette and sample local cuisine.
-Stay longer, search for alternatives and be prepared.
-These steps will help to prevent the diluting of native culture through hoards of tourists demanding otherwise.
+These steps will help to prevent the diluting of native culture through hoards of tourists demanding otherwise from the travel industry.
 Each of my travel guides and itineraries for many destinations around the world show you how!

 Until next time,